jhpyle/docassemble/_docs/documents.md

 ## Filling PDF forms

-If you have a PDF file that contains fillable fields, you can create a PDF file from that template.
-To do so, provide a `pdf template file` and a dictionary of `fields`, as in the following example:
+If you have a PDF file that contains fillable fields, **docassemble** can assemble a PDF file by filling in fields in that template.
+To do this, provide a `pdf template file` and a dictionary of `fields`.
+For
+example:

 {% highlight yaml %}
 ---